 |General Studies II (CSAT)||Objective||80||200||2 hours||Yes|

-The UPSC Mains exam pattern consists of 9 papers conducted over a period of 5 days.
+The UPSC exam pattern for the Mains stage consists of 9 papers conducted over a period of 5-7 days.
 Only those candidates who secure at least the declared cut off in General Studies I and 33% in General Studies II in Prelims will be allowed to appear for the Mains Examination.
 As per the exam pattern of UPSC Mains, all of the papers consist of descriptive answer type questions.
 The details of UPSC Mains Exam are given below: